 No one likes to be embarrassed by not giving a generous enough tip, but there are also times when some people aren't sure whether or not a tip is expected for a service.
 A simple thing to remember about tipping when visiting New York City, though, is that you should always tip your service workers.

-For New Yorkers who work in the service industry, including hotels, restaurants and drivers, tips are an essential part of their earnings.
-Take into consideration the level of luxury at a place, as well as the quality of service when determining a tip.
-At an upscale hotel or restaurant with good service, tips should be at the higher end, while at more modest places, the lower end is acceptable.
-Aside from at restaurants/bars where tips can be put on your bill, most tips are expected in cash.
+For New Yorkers who work in the service industry, including hotels, restaurants, and drivers, tips are an essential part of their earnings.
+However, you should also take into consideration the level of luxury at an establishment you visit as well as the quality of service delivered when you determine what kind of tip to leave your server.

 01 of 05

 It can often feel like everyone needs a tip when you're staying at an upscale hotel, and they, in fact, do rely on your tips to help them maintain their own lives in NYC when they're not serving you.